-This is the risk where a counter party fails to meet its contractual obligation.
+This is the risk where a counterparty fails to meet its contractual obligation.
 The Bank's lending business follows credit policy guidelines set by the Board, ROC.
 These guidelines serve as the Bank's minimum standards for extending credit.
-Everyone engaged in the credit process are required to understand and adhere to these policies.
+Everyone engaged in the credit process is required to understand and adhere to these policies.